funvill/funvill.github.io/_posts/2016-07-12-alternatives-to-the-vancouver-hackspace.md

 ### Suppliers
-These suppliers are local to vancouver area.
+These suppliers are local to Vancouver area.

 #### Eletronics conponents

-- [Lees Electronic](http://www.leeselectronic.com/) - Supports maker faire and the local maker comunity.
+- [Lees Electronic](http://www.leeselectronic.com/) - Supports maker faire and the local maker community.
 4131 Fraser St (King Ed and Fraser)
 - [Main Electronics](http://www.mainelectronics.com/) - Not too friendly with newbies but has the best selection of knobs and buttons.
 4554 Main Street (29th and Main)
-- [RP Electronics](http://www.rpelectronics.com/) - Also has some consumer eletronics.
+- [RP Electronics](http://www.rpelectronics.com/) - Also has some consumer electronics.
 4181 Dawson Street, Burnaby

 #### Metals